manasa-6108/EDA-based-on-Food-analysis/README.md

 # EDA based Food delivery analysis

-The explaing the DATA analysis based on food delivery datasets.
+The explaing the Exploratory DATA analysis based on food delivery datasets.

 ## Overview of the Food Delivery Dataset
 Food delivery datasets are comprehensive and include a variety of information crucial for understanding the dynamics of food delivery services.
 The dataset includes various columns related to the food delivery process.